asokraju/nanoGPT_/jobs/readme.md

 Ensure that the Kubernetes cluster or the nodes have access to AWS credentials required for S3 operations.

 - **Option 1**: Use IAM roles attached to the nodes.
-- **Option 2**: Use Kubernetes Secrets to store AWS credentials and mount them into the pod.
+- **Option 2**: Use Kubernetes Secrets to store AWS credentials and mount them into the Pod.

 ### Step 2: Update the Docker Image